Chewy may be getting out of Wall Street's doghouse - KESQ

 GameStop reported a wider-than-expected loss, but the company is hoping that investments in cryptocurrencies and non-fungible tokens (NFTs) will boost results going forward.

-Shares of GameStop, which have been volatile following a nearly 700% spike last year, were up 8% in early trading Thursday.
+Shares of GameStop, which have been volatile following a nearly 700% spike last year, were up 8% Thursday.

 But both GameStop and Chewy have fallen this year, due to concerns about slowing consumer spending as the Federal Reserve starts to raise interest rates to fight inflation.
 GameStop has dropped nearly 15% in 2022 while Chewy has plummeted more than 50%.